-As it got closer they could see the big splotchy patches of rust all along the hull of the mini-sub, and a slight oil slick of a trail that it left behind in its minimal wake.
+As it got closer, they could see the big splotchy patches of rust all along the hull of the mini-sub, and a slight oil slick of a trail that it left behind in its minimal wake.
 Bastian, Hemi, and Percy climbed over the fairing of the Prospect’s sail and down to the deck.
 Standing here, Percy was somewhat sickened to see the angle of the deck and the bow of her boat sitting much lower than usual, still weighed down by the tons of excess ballast water.

-A moment passed before a hatch opened at the top of the sail of the mini-sub, and the head of a man with yellow spiked hair emerged.
-His arms were still inside the sail working controls and he was standing propped on something inside so he could get his head and shoulders up high enough above the fairing to see as he guided it alongside the Prospect.
+A moment passed before a hatch opened at the top of the mini-sub’s sail, and the head of a man with yellow spiked hair emerged.
+His arms were still inside the sail, working controls, and he was standing propped on something inside so he could get his head and shoulders high enough above the fairing to see as he guided his craft alongside the Prospect.

-Bastian opened the hatch to a wet-storage locker on the deck and pulled out some large white rubber fenders that were flat and deflated after being subjected to the underwater pressure.
+Bastian opened the hatch to a wet-storage locker on the deck and pulled out some large white rubber fenders that were flat and deflated from the underwater pressure.
 He connected each to a short hose that led to a fixture for the low-pressure compressed air system inside the wet-storage locker, and let a little puff of air into the fenders until they had been restored to more or less their normal shape.
 Each fender had a long line that he tied off to recessed deck cleats and lowered down between the two subs.

-“Toss a line!” the main in the mini-sub yelled as he let the engine run on idle and stepped over the fairing.
+“Toss a line!” the man in the mini-sub yelled as he let the engine run on idle and stepped over the fairing.
 He was wearing tall rubber boots as he ran up the washed deck of the small sub.
-The boots were pulled over leather pants that were originally probably black, but now were cracked and gray at the seams and joints.
-From the left side of his broken leather belt hung a couple of sizes of adjustable wrenches, the finish on them beaten away, matte and rusting in places, from years of banging against each other like chimes.
-He wore a faded black denim vest from which the sleeves had been inexpertly removed leaving stray threads of denim trailing behind him in the breeze and exposing a pair of sinewy arms.
+The boots were pulled over leather pants that were originally probably black, but were now cracked and gray at the seams and joints.
+From the left side of his broken leather belt hung adjustable wrenches in various sizes, the finish on them beaten away, matte and rusting in places, from years of banging against each other like chimes.
+He wore a faded black denim vest from which the sleeves had been inexpertly removed, leaving stray threads of denim trailing behind him in the breeze and exposing a pair of sinewy arms.

 Bastian, still with a cigarette between his lips, threw across a line.
 The sub pilot made it fast to a cleat welded onto the hull of the mini-sub, and then repeated the move at the stern.
-He nimbly leaped across to the hand-holds on the side of the Prospect and climbed up the curving side to the deck.
+He nimbly leaped across to the handholds on the side of the Prospect and climbed up the curving side to the deck.

 He looked around with a nervous twitch, and then motioned to Bastian for a cigarette, who cupped his hand and lit one off his own before handing it to him.

-The man took the cigarette between his fingers and brought it to his lips to suck long and hard at it.
-“Ah fuck thanks.
+The man took the cigarette between his fingers and brought it to his lips to suck long and hard.
+“Ah fuck, thanks.
 I ran out a couple of days ago.
 I go by Shakes.”
 He held up his hand level in front of them and they could see it tremble slightly in the air.
 “Ya can see why.”
-Shakes looked at Hemi standing just ahead of Percy with his black beard wafting in the breeze.
+Shakes looked at Hemi, standing just ahead of Percy with his black beard wafting in the breeze.
 “You the captain?”

 Hemi nodded toward Percy.
-She stuck a grimy hand out.
+She stuck out a grimy hand.
 “Captain Percy.
 Hemi here is my submersible giant and Deck Boss.
 The skinny one is Bastian.”

 “That the whole complement?”